X-CASH-official/xcash-dpops/README.md

 bash -c "$(curl -sSL https://raw.githubusercontent.com/X-CASH-official/XCASH_DPOPS/master/scripts/autoinstaller/docker_configuration.sh)"
 ```

 Note: systemd is not enabled in docker containers.
-Once the docker configuration script is done, you will need to start all of the processes
+Instead the docker container uses screen with an auto restart script and log files

+To start or stop the processes use the docker configuration script and run it in start programs or stop programs mode

-To start the following process using screen (just replace the password and remove the shared delegate flags if you are going to run a solo node
+You can also start or stop an individual process using screen (just replace the password and remove the shared delegate flags if you are going to run a solo node
 ```
 screen -dmS MongoDB /root/x-network/mongodb-*/bin/mongod --logpath /root/x-network/logs/MongoDB_log.txt --logappend screen -dmS XCASH_Daemon /root/x-network/X-CASH/build/release/bin/xcashd --rpc-bind-ip 0.0.0.0 --rpc-bind-port 18281 --restricted-rpc --confirm-external-bind --log-file /root/x-network/logs/XCASH_Daemon_log.txt --max-log-file-size 0